FlexMeasures/flexmeasures/documentation/index.rst

 e.g. by shifting or curtailing energy use.
 This can also be profitable for their owners.

-The FlexMeasures Platform is a tool for scheduling flexible actions for energy assets.
+The FlexMeasures Platform is a tool for scheduling flexibility activations for energy assets.
 For this purpose, it performs three services:

 * Monitoring of incoming measurements
 * Forecasting of expected measurements
-* Scheduling flexible actions with custom optimization
+* Scheduling flexibility activations with custom optimization

 For more on FlexMeasures services, read :ref:`services`.